There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - When coming back home at night, don’t walk.
 Take uber.

-- Don’t accept a glass or bottle from someone else, except if you saw other people drinking from it before.
+- Don’t accept a glass or bottle from someone else unless you have seen other people drinking from it before.

 - Don’t let your glass without surveillance.
 There is a drug called Scopolamine, used by thieves.
 It makes you gentle as a lamb.
 It’s perfect for robbing you.